Last weekend’s 6 Hours of Spa-Francorchamps delivered plenty of action to kickstart Season 9 – let’s take a look back on the opener.

 During the morning session of the Prologue, the fastest Hypercar (#8 TGR) set a personal best of 2m06.896s in comparison to the dominant United Autosports USA Oreca 07 with a 2m04.968s.

-This LMP2 dominance on the time-sheets emulated major speculations that the Alpine Toyotas were held back too far on the BoP, but this failed to take in the the context of pre-season testing and the ‘sandbagging’ that Toyota would be doing.
+This LMP2 dominance on the time-sheets emulated major speculations that the Alpine Toyotas were held back too far on the BoP, but this failed to take in the the context of pre-season testing and the program that Toyota would be running with their new car.

 Read more on the Prologue sessions: